AuReMe/metage2metabo/docs/tutorial.rst

 -t file          Optional targets for metabolic analysis, if not used
                  metage2metabo will use the addedvalue of the community -q               quiet mode
---pwt-xml        use this option to use Pathway Tools xml
+--pwt-xml        extract xml from Pathway Tools instead of using padmet to create sbml

 You can run the workflow analysis with the two genbanks files available in the `Github repository <https://github.com/AuReMe/metage2metabo/tree/master/metage2metabo>`__ (`workflow_data`).
-Two genomes are available in the compressed archive workflow_genomes.tar.gz.
+Two genomes are available in the compressed archive `workflow_genomes.tar.gz`.
 The archive has to be uncompressed before testing.

 .. code:: sh

     m2m workflow -g workflow_genomes -s workflow_data/seeds_workflow.sbml -o output_directory/

-Or you can run the test argument (which use the same data):
+Or you can run the test argument (which use the same data): ``m2m test``.

 Which uses the following mandatory inputs (run ``m2m test --help`` for optional arguments):